-There’s a really smart guy on the team.
-I’ll call him Bob.
+I’ll call Penny’s team member Bob.
 Most of the time Bob is an asset to the team.
 But when the team needs to decide on a technical solution under time pressure, he’s not.

-When it comes time to solve a technical problem, Bob is always first to offer his idea.
+When it comes time to solve a technical problem, Bob always offers his idea first.
 Then, Bob dominates the conversation with a constant stream of words, leaving no opening for another to insert facts, ideas, points of view.
-When someone does find a voice and interrupts the torrent, Bob cuts him off, declaring “I’m not finished.”
+When someone speaks up, Bob cuts him off.

-When Bob does finish, and another team members asks a question, Bob implies that the other person doesn’t get it, and might be too stupid to see the brilliance of Bob’s idea.
+When Bob finishes, and another team members asks a question, Bob implies that the other person doesn’t understand.
+He even hints they might be too stupid to see the brilliance of his ideas.